We've been training marine naturalists since 1994.

 • $425 Member Rate (for members of The Whale Museum/Orca Adopters)

 • All class materials.

-Registration applications are processed in the order they are received.
+Registrations are processed in the order they are received.
 You will be notified with a confirmation letter once your registration has been processed.
 This course has a maximum class size of 50 students.

 If you cancel, tuition is fully refundable up until four weeks from the start date of your course.
 Within four weeks, we can only provide a full refund if your space in the program is filled.
 If not filled, if you cancel between two to four weeks before the start of class a 50% refund can be issued.
 If you cancel within less than two weeks before the start of class, no refund can be issued.
-Your refund, if any, will be processed on or after the first day of class.
+Your refund, if any, will be processed before the first day of class.
 The Whale Museum reserves the right to cancel the program at any time.
 In the event the program is canceled, you will be issued a full refund.

-What to Expect for Spring 2022
+What to Expect for Summer 2022

 Lectures and site visits will take place virtually through pre-recorded and webinar/videoconferencing platforms, such as Zoom and Whova.
 A full schedule with log-on information will be provided to registered students.
 The main focus of the training is the ecology, current status and conservation of Southern Resident Killer Whales and other local marine species as well as discussions about the environments they live in.
 The course includes presentations on cetaceans, pinnipeds, otters, intertidal invertebrates, seabirds, and a variety of other topics such as geology and marine conservation.
 Faculty includes Whale Museum staff, professional naturalists, marine scientists, and environmental educators active in the region.

 Recordings will be made available to participants.
 As much as possible, there will be live, virtual Q & A sessions with presenters.